What Do Shoe and Leather Worker or Repairer Do?

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-In the United States, there were 11,000 jobs for Shoe and Leather Worker or Repairer in 2016.
+In 2016, there was an estimated number of 11,000 jobs in the United States for Shoe and Leather Worker or Repairer.
 There is little to no growth in job opportunities for Shoe and Leather Worker or Repairer.
 Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Shoe & Leather Worker or Repairer are Utah, Idaho, and Oregon.
 Watch out if you plan on working in Kentucky, Indiana, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 How Much Does a Shoe & Leather Worker or Repairer Make?

 The average yearly salary of a Shoe & Leather Worker or Repairer ranges between $19,440 and $39,790.

 Shoe and Leather Workers and Repairers who work in Minnesota, Nevada, or Washington, make the highest salaries.